pablolucio97/Study_Content/languages_frameworks_services/frameworks/nodejs/external_libs/docker/docker_course.md

 At working with Docker and you need to access some service or application that is running in the Docker container, you must mirror this port to be accessible on your machine (because Docker container is a virtual machine and your machine is another one).
 Example: docker run nginx -p 8080:80 (From 8080 of our machine we can access nginx 80 port).

-At writing image files, keep in mind that images are imutable, and if the container that is running the image downs, the image will not persist with changes unless you did a bind mounting (mirrored a local folder to Docker).
+At writing image files, keep in mind that images are immutable, and if the container that is running the image downs, the image will not persist with changes unless you did a bind mounting (mirrored a local folder to Docker).

 At working with Docker on development environment you always must maintain a folder on your local machine to be mirrored to the docker through bind mounting.